afloesch/cyberpunk-iconic-recipes/README.md

 - [Virtual Atelier](https://www.nexusmods.com/cyberpunk2077/mods/2987)

+## Known Issues
+- Some weapon recipes will disappear after the weapon is crafted.
+I have tried a number of ways to prevent this behavior but there is some core game logic for these iconics which is not preventable.

+  Affected recipes:
+  - Ba Xing Chong
+  - Breakthrough
+  - Buzzsaw
+  - Comrade's Hammer
+  - Moron Labe
+  - Psalm 11:6
+  - Sovereign
+  - The Headsman
+  - Yinglong
+- To use these recipes with Preem Weaponsmith, change the Preem Weaponsmith mod settings to use sandbox mode.

 ## Commands

 Recipes can also be added through CET console commands.
 Replace `<name>` in the below command with the iconic recipe name.